KubeOperator/kubeapps-plus/chart/README.md

 helm init --service-account tiller
 ```

-but for a production environment you can assign the specific permissions so that tiller can [manage CRDs on the cluster](https://github.com/kubeapps/kubeapps/blob/master/docs/user/manifests/openshift-tiller-with-crd-rbac.yaml) as well as [create app repositories in your Kubeapps namespace](https://github.com/kubeapps/kubeapps/blob/master/docs/user/manifests/openshift-tiller-with-apprepository-rbac.yaml) (examples are from our in development support for OpenShift).
+but for a production environment you can assign the specific permissions so that tiller can [manage CRDs on the cluster](https://github.com/kubeapps/kubeapps/blob/master/docs/user/manifests/openshift-tiller-with-crd-rbac.yaml) as well as [create app repositories in your Kubeapps Plus namespace](https://github.com/kubeapps/kubeapps/blob/master/docs/user/manifests/openshift-tiller-with-apprepository-rbac.yaml) (examples are from our in development support for OpenShift).

 It is also possible, though less common, that your cluster does not have Role Based Access Control (RBAC) enabled.
 To check if your cluster has RBAC you can execute: